The-Mastoget-Organization/servers-list/README.md

 [Bug/Issue Reporting](https://github.com/The-Mastoget-Organization/about/issues)<br><br>

 ## Last Update
-The Mastoget Instance Selector Database has lastly been updated on July 6, 2024.
+The Mastoget Instances Selector Database has lastly been updated on July 6, 2024.

 ### The List
 https://mastodon.social<br>